AdRoll/baker/README.md

 ## How to build a Baker executable

-This paragraph shows how to build a baker-based executable.
-Goals of this example are:
+The `examples/` folder contains several `main()` examples:

-* Create a `main()` function that uses Baker
+* [basic](./examples/basic/): a simple command with minimal support
-* Read Baker configuration from a TOML file
+* [sharding](./examples/sharding/): shows how to use an output that supports sharding
-* Provide Baker a list of components, including custom components
+* [help](./examples/help/): how to build a binary that is able to show the help messages
-* ...
+* [advanced](./examples/advanced/): an advanced example with most of the features supported by baker

 ## TOML Configuration files

-In case you want to configure baker starting from a toml file then parsed with `baker.NewConfigFromToml`, this is a minimalist Baker pipeline that reads a logfile from the disk, updates its timestamp field with a "Timestamp" filter and pushes it to DynamoDB:
+In case you want to configure baker starting from a toml file (which is then parsed with `baker.NewConfigFromToml()`), this is a minimalist Baker pipeline that reads a logfile from the disk, updates its timestamp field with a "Timestamp" filter and pushes it to DynamoDB:

 ```toml